pypa/pip/docs/html/user_guide.rst

 Constraints files are requirements files that only control which version of a requirement is installed, not whether it is installed or not.
-Their syntax and contents is nearly identical to :ref:`Requirements Files`.
-There is one key
+Their syntax and contents is a subset of :ref:`Requirements Files`, with several kinds of syntax not allowed: constraints must have a name, they cannot be editable, and they cannot specify extras.
+In terms of semantics, there is one key difference:
-difference: Including a package in a constraints file does not trigger installation of the package.
+Including a package in a constraints file does not trigger installation of the package.

 Use a constraints file like so: